AkhileshThite/figment-articles/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

 I'll cover all the possible errors which I faced during the deployment.
 So, grab a cup of coffee ☕️ and follow the steps.

+## About the Author
+I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source, Decentralization & AI.
+My [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_)

 ## 1. MetaMask setup.
 To deploy the smart contracts on Matic you first have to create a Matic network in MetaMask wallet.
 `Settings -> Networks -> Add network -> Save`